algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ```

-The sixth one is the void pointer type
+The sixth one is the void pointer type:

 ```python